the-markup/graphics-template/README.md

 git merge upstream/main
 ```

 Then, resolve any merge conflicts.
+It may result in files being created in the default `graphic/` directory.
+You can choose how to merge those into your graphics.

 ## Deploying